dr-cs/databases/slides/advanced-sql.md

 |         5 | Turing    |                2 |
 |         6 | Church    |                1 |
 +-----------+-----------+------------------+
-6 rows in set (0.00 sec)
 ```

-Notice that the aggregate function is applied to the column that you `GROUP BY`.
+Aggregate function is applied to column in `GROUP BY`.

 # Sorting, Aliasing, and Limiting